j-cube/alembic-builder/README.md

 CURRENT LIMITATIONS
 -------------------

-The whole thing has been tested only on Ubuntu 12.04.4 LTS x86_64
+The whole thing has been tested only on

+* Ubuntu 12.04.4 LTS x86_64
+* Centos 7.0.1406 x86_64
+* Mac OS X 10.9.x (LLVM 5.1 clang-503.0.38 and LLVM 6.0 clang-600.0.56)

-Perhaps some changes will be necessary if changing `TGT` to something else than `/opt/jcube` (especially inside Python own `setup.py` for Berkeley DB lib search and inside Alembic various `CMakeLists.txt` and `build/Find*.cmake` modules).
+Perhaps some changes will be necessary if changing `TGT` to something else than `/opt/jcube` (especially inside Python own `setup.py` for Berkeley DB lib search and inside Alembic / Multiverse various `CMakeLists.txt` and `build/Find*.cmake` modules).

 Only Python 2.6 has been tested.